Game SpotlightBy Matthew Juszczyk

 Polarizing games with high Saves and high Skips show that identity-fit trumped raw popularity in November.
 Creators who leaned into those games built deeper, if smaller, audiences.

+See which games are trending up right now on our page.
 Next month's report will drop right after the holidays.
+Create a free StreamGist account to see which games match your streaming style.
 Merry Christmas and Happy New Year!